Code-the-Dream-School/python-200/lessons/01_analysis_intro/07_pipelines.md

 Conclusion: The difference is statistically significant (p < 0.05)
 ```

-📌 Function Reference:
-- .mean() → calculates average of values.
-- if p_val < 0.05: → 5% threshold is a common cutoff for significance.

 With this final reporting step, your pipeline now summarizes group means and explains whether the difference is statistically meaningful.

 ### Step 6: Orchestrate Everything (@flow)